shincurry/obsidian-universal-publish-mkdocs/README.md

-# obsidian-universal-publish-server
+# obsidian-universal-publish-mkdocs
-server for obsidian-universal-publish plugin
+mkdocs service for obsidian-universal-publish-server